Mmm, cheesecake. I’m drooling at the thought. In my opinion, cheesecake is one of the most delicious and sophisticated desserts out there.

 You may need to adjust the baking time, though.
 For example, a shallower pan will bake faster, so you will cut down on the overall baking time, while a deeper one may be slower and require additional baking time.

-So what are the springform pan substitutes?
+So what are the springform pan substitutes for cheesecake?

 1. Round Cake Pan